Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Cat Cat is one of the oldest villages of the Mong ethnicity.
 There are many traditional handmade crafts like weaved items of clothing from cotton and flax that are planted in the community.
 It has been invested in and made to become a tourist attraction.

 Ta Phin Village

-At Ta Phin, you can still see the customs of Dao Do (Red Dao) ethnicity like the craft of the brocade and rice terraces.
-Inside the cave near Ta Phin, the water erosion has formed and changed the rocks into many shapes like a fairy or animals and the sparkling forest is created by emerald green crystalized dripstone.
+At Ta Phin, you can still see the customs of the Dao Do (Red Dao) ethnicity like the craft of the brocade and rice terraces.
+Inside the cave near Ta Phin, the water erosion has formed and changed the rocks into many shapes like a fairy or animals, and the sparkling forest is created by emerald green crystalized dripstone.

 Location: 10 kilometers from Sapa

 Location: 8 kilometers from Sapa City center, follow the 4D highway to the Southeast

 Price: VND 40,000/ticket

 Location: 4 kilometers from Sapa City center, with little tourism exposure